 That’s not to say you need a team though - plenty of people enjoy the challenge of finishing these kinds of events solo.
 You’ll need strength, stamina and the will to make it, but there is no reason why you can’t complete an mud race by yourself.
 As you look at going to one, you will see there are many different providers who tailor their challenge towards either teams or solo runners - this is something to bear in mind when you are choosing your event.

 Of course if you’d prefer to keep your own shoes clean - you could always send your kids to run the race for you?
-The popularity of mud races among adult races has inevitably led to children also wanting to participate - and kids seem to enjoy playing mud anyway, so it seems a like natural outcome really.
-Obviously the fun runs are shorter and obstacles smaller, but never-the-less your children will be pushed to their limits as they compete around a muddy, messy course.
+The popularity of mud races among adult races has inevitably led to children also wanting to participate - and kids seem to enjoy playing mud anyway, so it seems like a natural outcome really.
+Obviously the fun runs are shorter and obstacles smaller, but nevertheless your children will be pushed to their limits as they compete around a muddy, messy course.

 Mud run races have become very, very popular - so how do you make it stand out?
 Well like that Doctor Who themed wedding you didn’t really want to dress up for, event providers are starting to explore more and more ways to make their events unique and exciting.
-Nuclear Races take place in the mysterious Essex Secret Bunker, the Major Series are all run and managed by Majors from the Royal British Legion and Rat Race Coast to Coast is, well just running, swimming and kyaking in Scotland - but you get the idea.
+Nuclear Races take place in the mysterious Essex Secret Bunker, the Major Series are all run and managed by Majors from the Royal British Legion and Rat Race Coast to Coast is, well just running, swimming and kayaking in Scotland - but you get the idea.

-If you want to feel that you are running for a reason, why not try a zombie surival run?
+If you want to feel that you are running for a reason, why not try a zombie survival run?
 Runs like the Inflatable 5k Survival Run in London pit you against thirsty zombies that are trying to catch you and take one of your three lives.
 You will have to evade and dodge the zombies as you make your way through the assault course.

 Themed mud races are just as tough as any, and you will need to prepare just as much for these as you would any other mud challenge.
 The themes do give the races an extra sense of challenge and completing a Nuclear Race or zombie survival run has a pretty nice ring to it.